vramana/blog/content/posts/common-voice.md

 There is an error message but since I want to debug it, I just wrote bunch of [debug](https://npm.im/debug) logs. 😁 It was handy before so why not!

-This was the problematic piece of code, and it was doing an early here.
+This was the problematic piece of code, and it was doing an early return here.
 Can you guess what is the problem here?

 ```js